-- To configure the O3B system with the IP Addresses - 1.
-Launch the MtsDock application on the CCU (Start/Programs/MtsDock) and choose the O3b menu.
+To configure the O3B system with the IP Addresses

+1. Launch the MtsDock application on the CCU (Start/Programs/MtsDock) and choose the O3b menu.
 The O3b System Configuration dialog appears.

-Figure 4-7: O3B IP System Configuration
+Figure 4-8: O3B IP System Configuration

 - 2. For each element, relevant to the system:

 - Verify that the checkbox is selected

 - The relevant IP address is updated.

 - Verify OSS Enabled is selected.

 - 3. Click Upload to upload the O3b system configuration to all the elements.

 - 4. Click Apply and then OK.

+- 5. Click Reboot and select Reboot All Units.